What is VISP?

 Students are required to attend school at least 2 ½ hours per week.
 Your appointment day and time will remain the same each week for the entire semester.
 Students must arrive on time and stay for the entire 2 ½ hours.
 New students are also required to attend a 2 ½ hour study hall appointment for the first six weeks.
 A parent or guardian must call to verify any student absences.
 There are no excused absences in independent study.
 You are still responsible for completing 2 credits each week.
 However, we also don't want your germs!
 Arrangements can be made to have a parent/guardian bring in your work and pick up your next assignment.

 Students will be given a 2 credit assignment each week.
 Two credits typically take 25-30 hours to complete.
 A weekly assignment could be 2 chapters of history and one chapter of math.
 Tests/quizzes are given in class on the work assigned.
 Not attending your appointment or missing your meeting will result in a phone call home and a truancy letter being sent.
-A Weekly Progress Record will be sent home each week so both parent/guardian and student knows how many credits and what grades have been earned.
+A Weekly Progress Record will be sent home each week so both parent/guardian and student know how many credits and what grades have been earned.
 Also on the weekly progress record are extra credit options.
 VISP does not use Aeries.
 Grades are posted to transcripts at the quarter.

 Additional Student Opportunities

-VISP students have access to the library, cafeteria and counseling services.
+VISP students have access to the library, cafeteria, and counseling services.

-VISP students can concurrently enroll in up to two regular classes on campus (foreign language, PE, work experience, ROP, yearbook, theater, music, math, English, science etc.)
+VISP students can concurrently enroll in up to two regular classes on campus (foreign language, PE, work experience, ROP, yearbook, theater, music, math, English, science, etc.)

 VISP students are welcome to have lunch with their friends during 4th or 5th period.